 Chenchu Tribe Dioramas

 On the ground floor of Tribal Museum Hyderabad, through Chenchu tribe’s dioramas.
 They try to showcase their conical huts, their honey collection technique, their hunting equipment.
 And techniques as they continue to be hunter-gatherers.
-Rest of the section here is a collection of photographs showcasing the differences between various tribes like – facial features, fabric designs, hut designs, deities, dances and occupations.
+Rest of the section here is a collection of photographs showcasing the differences between various tribes like – facial features, fabric designs, hut designs, deities, dances, and occupations.
 Then there are pictures that together showcase the similarities across tribes.
 In terms of activities of women and cultivation method called Podu where they keep clearing the jungle in small patches for agriculture.
 The other half of the hall focuses on the developmental activities being done by the government for the tribal communities.

 Households of Various Tribes

-First floor has beautifully done households of various tribes.
+The first floor has beautifully done households of various tribes.
 With a specialty of each highlighted like the Ediding design of Savara tribe, circular hut with a conical roof of Chenchus, liquor making of Lambadas from Babool tree, garments made from Adda leaves by Porja tribe, soothsayers of Yerukala tribe, conical huts of Yanodis and masks of Naikpod tribe.

 In between spaces they display common things like weekly markets, weighing measures, household equipment, and deities that sometimes happen to be ancestors as well.
 The second floor showcases the musical instruments.
 I found Rim Zim made out of bamboo with grooves in it quite interesting.
 There are hunting and fishing equipment along with an array of traps, different for different catches like fish, rats, rabbits and birds.
-There are agricultural equipment with a noise making bird scare followed by handicrafts in bell metal, wrought iron, and terracotta.
+There is agricultural equipment with a noise making bird scare followed by handicrafts in bell metal, wrought iron, and terracotta.
 I particularly liked a chappal or slipper made out of tree bark and bamboo strings.
 The displays end with a depiction of a burial scene.

 Museum office houses a small library that you can access.
 Brochures are available but you need to purchase them.
 Besides the museum building, tribal hut shaped structures have been erected.
 Looks like with intent to sell tribal products, but they lie in an abandoned state as of now.
 There is also a small amphitheater that does not seem to have been used till now.
 Since there is no museum shop, you can ask the caretaker to show you items for sale.
 They will bring them out of a series of Steel Almirahs.
 There is supposed to be a tribal products shop as well.
 But it was closed when I visited the museum.